greenbone/greenbone-feed-sync/README.md

 Python 3.9 and later is supported.

+`greenbone-feed-sync` requires the `rsync` tool being installed and available within the `PATH`.

+On Debian based Distributions like Ubuntu and Kali `rsync` can be installed via

+    apt install rsync

 ### Install using pip

 You can install the latest stable release of **greenbone-feed-sync** from the